-The Fund for Excellence Annual Appeal is DePaul Prep's annual giving campaign.
-Proceeds help to close the \$3600 gap between the true cost to educate each student and the tuition charged per student.
+The Fund for Excellence Annual Appeal is DePaul Prep's most important annual giving program.
+Proceeds help to close the gap between the tuition charged and the true cost of educating each student.
 All families are asked to contribute to the Fund for Excellence at a level that is comfortable for them.
-Gifts can be made in one payment during the Annual Appeal or spread throughout the school year through a family's FACTS tuition account.
-(LINK) We also encourage families to check with their employers regarding matching gifts and workplace giving programs.
+Donations can be made in one payment or spread throughout the school year through a family's FACTS tuition account.
+We also encourage families to check with their employers about matching gifts and workplace giving programs.